apple006/docs/en/reference/routing.rst

 Default Behavior
 ----------------
-:doc:`Phalcon\\Mvc\\Router <../api/Phalcon_Mvc_Router>` has a default behavior that provides a very simple routing that always expects a URI that matches the following pattern: /:controller/:action/:params
+:doc:`ManaPHP\\Mvc\\Router <../api/ManaPHP_Mvc_Router>` has a default behavior that provides a very simple routing that always expects a URI that matches the following pattern: /:controller/:action/:params

-For example, for a URL like this *http://phalconphp.com/documentation/show/about.html*, this router will translate it as follows:
+For example, for a URL like this *http://ManaPHPphp.com/documentation/show/about.html*, this router will translate it as follows:

 +------------+---------------+
 | Controller | documentation |